Matt1479/Angular-Udemy/readme.md

 <br>

-Instead of using external template (html file), you can also use inline template - you define html code in the TypeScript code.
+Instead of using external template (html file), you can also use inline template - you define html code in the TypeScript code (as a value of `template` property).

 <br>